Skip to main content

 Most narrators record at home.
 These are the noise sources that push noise floors above -60 dBFS after mastering:

 HVAC and air conditioning.
 The most common offender.
 Central heating, air conditioning, and fans produce continuous broadband noise between -55 and -45 dBFS depending on the room.
 Turn them off during recording.
-If you cannot (climate constraints), record during the quieter part of the cycle.
+If you cannot due to climate constraints, record during the quieter part of the cycle.

 Computer fans.
 Desktop computers are loud.
 Even laptops produce audible fan noise when running audio software.
 Position your microphone as far from the computer as your cable allows, or move the computer outside the recording space.
 Some narrators record on a laptop with fans spinning up during the session.
 If possible, pre-cool the room, then record in short bursts before the laptop heats up.

 Electrical hum.
-A 50 Hz or 60 Hz hum (depending on your mains frequency) from poorly shielded cables, ground loops, or nearby power supplies.
+A 50 Hz or 60 Hz hum from poorly shielded cables, ground loops, or nearby power supplies.
 Use balanced cables (XLR) between your microphone and interface.
 Keep audio cables away from power cables.
 A hum filter can help, but prevention is better.

 Room reflections.
 Not technically noise floor, but reflections make noise reduction less effective because the reflected signal has a different frequency profile from the direct noise.
 Soft furnishings, blankets on hard walls, and commercial acoustic panels all help.
 The goal is not a dead room, just one where reflections do not colour the sound noticeably.